Lords of the Fallen Best Class: Stats, Comparison & Tips

 Pyric Cultist Class (Image Credits: eXputer)

-PYRIC CULTIST STATSVALUE
+PYRIC CULTIST STATS VALUE

 I don’t think Pyric Cultist is even among the Lords of the Fallen best class for beginners.
 While it can deal a lot of damage in the early game, it might become trouble for you later on.
-The class is majorly focused on dealing with damage, which is why the rest of the stats have very low points.

 7- Udirangar Warwolf